How to Determine PCB Layers and Design an Elegant Layer Stack that Maximizes Signal Integrity

 Use built-in equations for calculating microstrip and stripline impedance for high-speed signals in your layers.
 The built-in equations are located in the Impedance Formula Editor within the Layer Stack Manager.
 The built-in equations pull from material thickness and dielectric of nonconductive laminates and from copper characteristics given in the Layer Stack Manager.
 Radio boxes within the editor allow direct access to equation variables should your design require analysis for embedded microstrip or dual stripline.

-- Establish PCB layers with design rule directives in schematic capture
+- Establish Printed Circuit Board layers with design rule directives in schematic capture

 - Create x-signal classes for high-speed signals in your PCB layers.